 Storage: Store in an airtight container in the fridge for up to a week.
 Simply stir and add to any dish you'd like to add a creamy element.

 Freezing: This recipe can be frozen.
-I recommend freezing in ice cube trays so you can just pop them in to soups, curries, pastas and it will melt and be so creamy and delicious!
+I recommend freezing in ice cube trays so you can just pop them in to soups, curries, pasta and it will melt and be so creamy and delicious!
 If you happen to freeze it in one container, you can microwave it in 30-second increments until you can release it from the container.
 Make sure to use a microwave-safe container.

 Frequently Asked Questions

-Canned coconut cream is by far the most popular but this cashew based heavy cream recipe is very neutral in flavor and the perfect cream addition to savory and sweet recipes.
+Canned coconut cream is by far the most popular but this cashew-based heavy cream recipe is very neutral in flavor and the perfect cream addition to savory and sweet recipes.